ReactiveCocoa/ReactiveSwift/README.md

 It is like a frame in a one-time live feed — seas of data frames carry the visual and audio data, but the feed would eventually be terminated with a special frame to indicate "end of stream".

 #### `SignalProducer`: deferred work that creates a stream of values.
-`SignalProducer` defers work — of which the output is represented as a stream of value — until it is started.
+`SignalProducer` defers work — of which the output is represented as a stream of values — until it is started.
 For every invocation to start the `SignalProducer`, a new `Signal` is created and the deferred work is subsequently invoked.

 It is like a on-demand streaming service — even though the episode is streamed like a live TV feed, you can choose what you watch, when to start watching and when to interrupt it.